kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__kubectl-cheat-sheet.md

 2.  **Get Kubectl help (Even Chatgpt Kubectl Help)**

 As seen in the image below, Botkube even gives an option to get kubectl help directly from Slack.
 Our AI assistant will bring up helpful Kubectl commands and describe a little what they do.
-This ability combined with the new [Kubernetes Doctor Plugin](https://botkube.io/blog/use-chatgpt-to-troubleshoot-kubernetes-errors-with-botkubes-doctor), that allows users to further query ChatGPT about the correct Kubectl command to run, should make anyone a Kubectl expert quick!
+The help button in Slack combined with the new [Botkube AI Assistant](https://botkube.io/blog/ai-for-kubernetes-operations) , that allows users to further query AI about the correct Kubectl command to run, should make anyone a Kubectl expert quick!

 ![Image 4: Kubectl commands running in a slack channel](https://assets-global.website-files.com/634fabb21508d6c9db9bc46f/64d154cb0b2e6541c7bf6681_tJUUtb_nGsLwC-FoHmfUBedMJRKPEdswkO5vIxsKpimjVmU-FGIIoL3vVw29Qf2WXtC6524Js6Id8RWfMkg_rkdUcmCjbQnLgfoZIlJcOroO24iy6sCWlCyYKl3kVhcDP9LvDK6Pm_ZasxgaTU2K5K0.png)